 We had gone through many YouTube videos of rafting accidents and read news about deaths in Rishikesh before we started our travel from Bangalore.
 Mr VD would say several times, “I don’t care what others think, but I’m only going to do 10 km rafting”

 Mr. AP would respond, “I’m only interested in the longest route.
-I have been waiting for this opportunity for a long time and I don’t intend to miss out” and he would cajole the groups saying, “See, even Miss M.S (some girl in our company) did 36km rafting so why can’t you guys do it?” but none of us would fall for it.
+I have been waiting for this opportunity for a long time and I don’t intend to miss out”.

 Soon the mighty Ganges starts to present herself in glimpses here and there on the way, in turquoise color snaking her way through the valley bed a few hundred feet below the road.